Songmu/prompter/README.md

 ## Description

-utility for easy prompting
+utility for easy prompting in Golang

 ## Synopsis

+	twitterID := prompter.Prompt("Enter your twitter ID", "")
-	lang := prompter.Choose("Which language do you like the most?", []string{"Perl", "Golang", "Scala", "Ruby"}, "Perl") twitterID := prompter.Prompt("Enter your twitter ID", "") passwd := prompter.Password("Enter your password")
+	lang := prompter.Choose("Which language do you like the most?", []string{"Perl", "Golang", "Scala", "Ruby"}, "Perl") passwd := prompter.Password("Enter your password")
 	var likeSushi bool = prompter.YN("Do you like sushi?", true) var likeBeer bool = prompter.YesNo("Do you like beer?", false)

+## Features

+- Easy to use
+- Care non-interactive (not a tty) environment
+  - `Default` is used and the process is not blocked
+- No howeyc/gopass (which uses cgo) dependency
+  - cross build friendly
+- Customizable prompt setting by using `&prompter.Prompt{}` directly

+## License

+[MIT][license]

 ## Author